 MD(California), MPH(California), American College of Physicians Fellow

 Dr Frances Priddy received her medical degree from the University of California, San Francisco and holds a Masters in Public Health from University of California, Berkley.
 She completed her medical training at Brigham and Women's Hospital, Harvard University in Boston.
 Dr Priddy cared for patients on the Navajo Nation for the US Public Health Service and was an Assistant Professor in the Division of Infectious Diseases at Emory University School of Medicine in Atlanta where she specialised in HIV medicine, international health, and vaccine clinical trials.
 In 2006, she joined the International AIDS Vaccine Initiative (IAVI) where as Chief Medical Officer, she led clinical strategy and epidemiology for over 20 viral and bacterial vaccine and antibody candidates, including HIV, TB, Ebola-Sudan, Lassa fever and Marburg.
-She joined the Malaghan Institute in 2020 as the Clinical Director for the Vaccine Alliance Aotearoa New Zealand - Ohu Kaupare Huaketo (VAANZ).
+She joined the Malaghan Institute in 2020 and is the Executive Director for the Vaccine Alliance Aotearoa New Zealand - Ohu Kaupare Huaketo (VAANZ).

 Dr Priddy has over 20 years experience in emerging infectious disease vaccine development, international health and HIV prevention clinical trials in the US, Europe, Africa and India.
 Her research experience includes: